leoheck/KiCad-Design-Examples/dex0000_mains_filter/readme.md

 ---
-This project is art of a set of design examples.
+This project is part of a set of design examples.
 See [https://github.com/MisterHW/KiCad-Design-Examples/](https://github.com/MisterHW/KiCad-Design-Examples/) for more.